 From the beginning of electronic communication with the telegraph in 1833 to the present, it has all happened in 181 years.
 The pace of technological advancements has been accelerating at what seems like an exponential rate.
-It is hard to believe that when I was born in 1944 TV was just a nascent technology, vinyl records where still 78 RPM, long distant travel was via train and transatlantic trip were via ship.
+It is hard to believe that when I was born in 1944, TV was just a nascent technology, vinyl records were still 78 RPM, long-distance travel was via train, and transatlantic trips were via ship.

 Communication speed has gone from the teletype at 75 bits per second (bps) in the 1960s to gigabits per second (Gbs) speeds today.
 When the Internet was born in the late 1960s, it ran at 1,200 bps and today the Internet backbone using fiber optic cable and transmission protocols like SONET (Synchronous Optical Networking) and ATM (Asynchronous Transfer Mode) hits over 400 Gbs.
 This incredible speed improvement has made music and video on demand possible over the Internet as well as telephone and data that supports the financial and business communities around the world.

 This phenomenal growth is due to the development of the transistor, integrated circuits and the microcomputer.
 Without these technologies packet switching networks, which are at the heart of the Internet, would not be possible.
 The development of packet-switching time domain multiplexing required the speed of the microcomputer.
 The old circuit switching technology of the telephone companies just was not viable for a worldwide data communication grid.

 The following timeline highlights some of what I believe were the seminal breakthroughs of the last century and a half.